Powerball jackpot reaches $610M, one of the largest in history: When numbers will be drawn

 Powerball is played in 45 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 Tickets are $2 per play, and drawings occur every Monday, Wednesday, and Saturday at 10:59 p.m.
 ET.

 In September, two Illinois winners claimed the historic $1.34 billion Mega Millions jackpot drawn in July.
-It was the nation’s third-largest lottery prize.
+It was the nation’s second-largest lottery prize.